Buhera

-Buhera is a village in Zimbabwe.
+Buhera is a district in Zimbabwe.

 Location

 Buhera District is in Manicaland Province, in eastern Zimbabwe.
 It is about 170 km, by road, southwest of Mutare, the location of the provincial headquarters.
 This location is approximately 82 km, southeast of Chivhu, the nearest large town.
 Buhera offices are located approximately 30 km, by road, southwest of Murambinda, the largest urban center in Buhera District.

 The coordinates of Buhera Village are: 19° 19' 57.00"S, 31° 26' 6.00"E (Latitude:-19.3325; Longitude:31.4350).
 The district sits at an altitude of 3904 ft, above sea level.
 Economic activities in Buhera are largely mining and subsistence agriculture.

 Overview

-The village serves as the administrative and commercial centre for the Sabi communal lands.
+The District serves as the administrative and commercial centre for the Sabi communal lands.
 The economy of Buhera District depends mainly on farming, the main crops being maize, millet (mhunga) roundnuts (nyimo) and groundnuts (nzungu).
 Cattle ranching is also widely practised, primarily on a subsistence scale.
 Due to the unpredictability of the rains in the area, irrigation is required for a successful harvest.
 The area is fertile with several irrigation schemes for the populace to supplement their meager harvests.
 However the schemes are now in sorry state due to government neglect.
 There is an airstrip, Buhera Aerodrome, approximately 3 km, north of the village center.
 Buhera is also divided into North, Centre, and South.
 Buhera district that is 100% dependent on rains yet no good rains have befallen it since 1990.
 With bad roads between Chivhu and Rukweza through Murambinda, it's hard to access other cities and that makes it difficult to expand in business in this arid land.
 Mountains like Gombe and Ngundu provides with best fruits like (mashuku or mahzanje) favored by the Shona people.
 Villagers find it hard to transport them because they are perishable once ripe.
 From Chidzikisa river you will see on the road side villagers selling this fruit from November to the first week of January.